calmsu/arcs/docs/user/developer-api.md

 ### Forbidden vs. Unauthorized

-When there is no user authenticated (and the request requires being authenticated), a `403` is returned.
-If the user *is* authenticated, but not permitted to request the specified action, a `401` is returned.
+When there is no user authenticated (and the request requires being authenticated), a `401` is returned.
+If the user *is* authenticated, but not permitted to request the specified action, a `403` is returned.

+For further clarification, see this StackOverflow [answer][1].

 ### Accepted